abdelfattah-lab/BitMoD-HPCA-25/bitmod_sim/README.md

 # BitMoD hardware simulator

 This folder contains file and script to reproduce **_Fig.
 7_** and **_Fig.
 8_** of our BitMoD paper.
 To run the experiments, first change to this directory and activate the **awq-bitmod** conda environment.
-If you haven't set up the **awq-bitmod** environment, follow the instructions under the **awq-bitmod** folder to set up the environment.
+If you haven't set up the **awq-bitmod** environment, follow the instructions under the **AWQ-BitMoD** folder to set up the environment.
 ```
 cd bitmod_sim
 conda activate awq-bitmod